diz217/Vision-Embed-Classifier/README.md

 ```

 ## Core Design Principles

-This repository is designed to demonstrate **clean and reproducible ML engineering practices** rather than a single experimental model script.
-The system emphasizes modularity, configurability, and clear separation of responsibilities across the training pipeline.
+The repository implements a modular ML system with a clear training lifecycle:

-### 1. Modular ML Architecture

-The project is organized into independent components responsible for different stages of the ML workflow:
 ```bash
 DataModule → Model Builder → Trainer → Evaluator → Inference
 ```
-Each module encapsulates a specific responsibility:
+Each stage is implemented as an independent component and connected through configuration-driven experiment definitions.

+The following principles guide the system design.

+### 1. Modular ML Architecture

+The training system is decomposed into independent modules with clear responsibilities.

 - **Data pipeline** (`data/`): dataset loading, preprocessing, and dataloaders
 - **Model components** (`models/`): backbone encoder and classifier head